gatsbyjs/gatsby/docs/blog/2019-02-27-reactiflux-q-and-a/index.md

 ---

 **Q:** I have found developing plugins that create nodes or interact with the `gatsby-api` to be a big hassle in comparison to how pages and other content is developed.
-Is there any plans on making something like "hot-reload" nodes or generation during development without having to stop and start gatsby? — Everspace
+Is there any plans on making something like "hot-reload" nodes or generation during development without having to stop and start `gatsby`? — Everspace

 **A:** Source and transformer plugins can "hot reload" data during development.
 Support for this is baked into Gatsby's data layer.
 It's a bit complicated to explain in a Q&A but basically a source plugin can watch for data to change and re-emit nodes.
 Gatsby will then notice this and automatically re-run graphql queries for pages affected by the changing data. `gatsby-source-filesystem` is the most prominent example of this.
 It watches for file changes and re-emits File nodes as the data changes.
 [This is what drives Ludicrous Mode™️](https://twitter.com/gatsbyjs/status/974507205121617920?lang=en) You can see the code for this [here](https://github.com/gatsbyjs/gatsby/blob/d4d33467bcff60ad3c740244d7585227d7e117ee/packages/gatsby-source-filesystem/src/gatsby-node.js#L129-L136).